-Former WWE announcer Adnan Virk had very short run with the company.
+Former WWE announcer Adnan Virk had a very short run with the company.
 He described his month and a half long stint as being like catching up to a freight train.
 He never quite caught on to the WWE style.

 Peter Klein caught up with Virk on Couch Potato Diary.
 The two discussed a lot of different subjects.
 Most interestingly, Adnan spoke candidly about the time he spent as a commentator for WWE.
 He put over the talent he worked with in a big way.